Lenauheim: Flora

-The vegetation is rich due to favorable climate and soil conditions.
+The vegetation is rich due to favourable climate and soil conditions.
 The rich humus of the soil makes the grassy vegetation to be widespread, and the weeds to grow vigorously.
 The plants found in this area are part of different categories of floristic elements, predominating the Central European one with strong Mediterranean influences.
 Around 1880, in the northwestern part of Lenauheim, there was an oak forest that stretched over several tens of hectares and belonged to the Aerarium.
 The Aerarium sold it and it was completely cleared, being turned into arable land.
 The spread of the conifers is limited.
-However, there are specimens of Picea abies (spruce), Abies alba (silver fir), Abies concolor (white fir), Pseudotsuga menziesii (Douglas fir), different species of pine (Pinus strobus, nigra and sylvestris), and in the Lenauheim school park small specimens of Larix decidua (larch), Taxus baccata (yew) and Juniperus communis (juniper).
-Although it is not a fruit-growing region, there are still many species of fruit trees: apple, pear, quince, cherry plum, apricot, plum, peach, walnut, sour cherry, cherry, and among the Mediterranean species, fig and almond.
+However, there are specimens of Picea abies (spruce), Abies alba (silver fir), Abies concolor (white fir), Pseudotsuga menziesii (Douglas-fir), different species of pine (Pinus strobus, P. nigra and P. sylvestris), and in the Lenauheim school park small specimens of Larix decidua (European larch), Taxus baccata (yew) and Juniperus communis (juniper).
+Although it is not a fruit-growing region, there are still many species of fruit trees, including apple, pear, quince, cherry plum, apricot, plum, peach, walnut, sour cherry, cherry, and among the Mediterranean species, fig and almond.
 The arboretum is most widespread along the railways, on the edge of roads and ponds and to a lesser extent in people's gardens.
 Corylus avellana (hazel), Sambucus nigra (black elderberry), Rosa canina (dog rose), Prunus spinosa (blackthorn), Salix purpurea (purple willow), Humulus lupulus (hop), Syringa vulgaris (lilac), Berberis vulgaris (barberry) and numerous other shrub and semi-shrub species grow here.
 Water plants are less widespread due to the lack of running waters and larger swampy areas.
 There are, however, small areas covered with a fairly rich aquatic vegetation consisting of reeds and rushes, bulrushes, sedges, and in the waters of the ponds duckweeds and water silk.

 Fauna

 The intensive development of agriculture, the cutting of the oak forest near Lenauheim, and more recently of the edges of black locust and the clumps of weeping willows and poplars led to the limitation of the animal species that populate this region.
-Bustards, little bustards and black storks have disappeared, while grouses and red-breasted geese are birds of passage.
+Bustards, little bustards and black storks have disappeared, while grouse and red-breasted geese are birds of passage.
 During milder winters there are some species of birds that are not commonly found in the area and in its surroundings: little and great bittern, glossy ibis, northern lapwing, water rail, green and black woodpecker, etc. Mammals found here include deer, fox, hare, hamster, suslik, field mouse, some of which are harmful to agricultural crops.
 Reptiles are represented by viviparous lizard and green lizard, and batrachians by marsh frog, green toad and tree frog.
 Insects are quite numerous: bees, wasps, mole crickets, locusts, crickets, ants, ladybugs, beetles, caterpillar hunters, Colorado beetles, etc., as well as numerous butterflies.
 Fish are missing apart from some common species characteristic of stagnant waters.